Codebraker7/Task-Sync/README.md

-# Combinate
+# TaskSync

-<h2 align="center">Welcome to Combinate! 💜</h2>
+<h2 align="center">Welcome to TaskSync! 💜</h2>

-A social productivity web application for the ease of management of tasks and calendar events while connecting with people with similar interests.
+A personal productivity web application for the ease of management of tasks and calendar events
 <hr>

 ## 📥 Technology: